User-4574/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 Before you configure AD Authentication, you need to:

 * Set up an AD Domain Controller (Windows) on your network
+* Obtain the hostname of the Linux server (from the command line, the hostname command) and insure that is resolvable from any of the domain controllers, either by adding it statically in DNS or by putting it in a hosts files entry.
 * Install [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)]
   * [Red Hat Enterprise Linux](quickstart-install-connect-red-hat.md)
   * [SUSE Linux Enterprise Server](quickstart-install-connect-suse.md)
   * [Ubuntu](quickstart-install-connect-ubuntu.md)

 ## <a id="join"></a> Join [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to AD domain

 Use the following steps to join a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host to an Active Directory domain: